The end of geo-blocking within the EU

 You wanted to make a purchase from an Italian website, but once you entered your French address the price doubled?
 You wanted to buy from a German online shop but they refused to deliver to France?
 You wanted to make a purchase on a Danish website but it is “reserved for Scandinavians”?

-What does the end of geo-blocking mean for you as a consumer?
+What does the ban on geo-blocking mean for you as a consumer?

-You can no longer be blocked or limited in accessing a website or a smartphone application from a business based in another EU Member State for reasons linked to:
+► You can no longer be blocked or restricted from accessing a website or a smartphone application from a business based in another EU country for reasons related to:

 - Your nationality